Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 FactorDetails

-Extension increments29 days (first), then 1, 2, or 6 months
+Extension increments29 days (first only), then 1, 2, or 6 months

 Issuing authorityBureau of Immigration (BI)

-Step 1: The First Extension — 29-Day Visa Waiver
+Step 1: The 29-Day Visa Waiver (First Extension)

 Step 3: Choosing Your Extension Increment